Skull140/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **rendering/anti_aliasing/quality/msaa_3d** = ``0`` :ref:`🔗<class_ProjectSettings_property_rendering/anti_aliasing/quality/msaa_3d>`

-Sets the number of MSAA samples to use for 3D rendering (as a power of two).
+Sets the number of multisample antialiasing (MSAA) samples to use for 3D rendering (as a power of two).
 MSAA is used to reduce aliasing around the edges of polygons.
 A higher MSAA value results in smoother edges but can be significantly slower on some hardware, especially integrated graphics due to their limited memory bandwidth.
 See also :ref:`rendering/scaling_3d/mode<class_ProjectSettings_property_rendering/scaling_3d/mode>` for supersampling, which provides higher quality but is much more expensive.
 This has no effect on shader-induced aliasing or texture aliasing.

+\ **Note:** This property is only read when the project starts.
+To set the number of 3D MSAA samples at runtime, set :ref:`Viewport.msaa_3d<class_Viewport_property_msaa_3d>` or use :ref:`RenderingServer.viewport_set_msaa_3d<class_RenderingServer_method_viewport_set_msaa_3d>`.

 .. rst-class:: classref-item-separator